As an Amazon Associate I earn from qualifying purchases @AMAZON

 Fast small transfers translate to a more responsive system overall, while fast large transfers translate to better throughput for applications processing very large files, or very large numbers of moderate and large files.

 Transfer speed vs transfer size

 disktester run-sequential-suite --test-size 8G

-The 2021 MacBook Pro M1 Max shows stunningly fast write speeds.
+The 2022 MacBook Pro M2 Max shows stunningly fast write speeds.
 Fast enough that one wonders if there is something sketchy going on (eg caching).
 Because there is no way it is honestly writing 32K chunks at 7.1GB/sec.
 Moreover the drive has read speeds little better than the 2020 iMac 5K until reads get into the 4MiB size.
-Apple is doing something new and unusual for writes, hopefully not a data-loss risk thing.
+Apple is doing something special for writes.

 See the next test for more weird stuff.